chamilo/docs/teacher-guide/survey/survey_publication.md

 ![](../../.gitbook/assets/images226.png)

-_Illustration 157: Surveys – Publication: select course members_
+_Illustration: Surveys – Publication: select course members_

 In addition/alternatively, send invitations using the same form directly by e-mail \(separate email addresses using semi-colons\).
 Invitations can be sent to people who are not registered users on the platform \(e.g. you may wish to send the invitation to potential customers, or to parents of learners\):

 ![](../../.gitbook/assets/graphics296.png)

-_Illustration 158: Surveys – Publication: email additional recipients_
+_Illustration: Surveys – Publication: email additional recipients_

 Once you have completed the fields, remember to click the _Publish survey_ button.